Earth Crisis Blinkers

 Another way I’ve attempted to communicate the crisis is in terms of time, in the following simplistic framing:

-See also the People Take Action framework which offers pathways for expanding people’s pathways for action, after removing the blinkers.
+After reading this you might feel deflated and ask ‘what can I do?’
+See the People Take Action framework which offers pathways for expanding people’s pathways for action, after removing the blinkers.